-Course Objective: The present course is focused on basic of on basic of Course Outcomes: After completion of this course, students FORTRAN languages for solving physics problems/ will be able to do the FORTRAN programming for the basic Formulae. formulae used in physics.
+Course Objective: The present course is focused on Course Outcomes: After completion of this course, basic of FORTRAN languages for solving physics students will be able to do the FORTRAN problems/ Formulae. programming for the basic formulae used in physics.